Chestnut Blight

 The American Chestnut Foundation (TACF) began a systematic program of backcrossing hybrid American – Chinese trees with pure American chestnut trees, selecting for blight resistance and American phenotype at each step.
 This program has resulted in trees with resistance to blight at levels intermediate between susceptible American and resistant Chinese chestnut.
 However, this approach now appears unlikely to produce a highly blight-resistant chestnut with a genome that is predominantly American.
 TACF now plans to incorporate the use of transgenic techniques to enhance resistance to the blight fungus (Gustafson et al. 2022).

-None of the previous breeding and modification efforts, including TACF back-cross breeding, has succeeded in producing American chestnuts sufficiently able to tolerate chestnut blight to be restored to the eastern forest ecosystem.
+None of the previous breeding and modification efforts, including TACF back-cross breeding, has succeeded in producing American chestnuts that are sufficiently able to tolerate chestnut blight to be restored to the eastern forest ecosystem.
 In 1997, the State University of New York (SUNY) College of Environmental Science and Forestry (ESF) established the American Chestnut Research and Restoration Project. a non-profit initiative with the support and close collaboration of TACF.
 The project has applied biotechnology to insert a gene conveying tolerance of the blight pathogen into the chestnut’s genome.
 The Project’s goal is to facilitate introgression of the blight tolerance trait into surviving American chestnut population and so ultimately to produce a viable and diverse population to restore the tree as a functioning part of the ecosystem.
-Because offspring of the transgenic “Darling 58” trees will include both transgenic and non-transgenic individuals, the original wild-type American chestnut will be conserved far into the future.
+If this project proves successful, offspring of transgenic trees would include both transgenic and non-transgenic individuals, and therefore, the original wild-type (unmodified) American chestnut will be conserved far into the future.

-The ESF projected inserted a gene taken from wheat into the “Darling 58” chestnut.
-The added gene promotes the tree to produce an enzyme called oxalate oxidase (OxO).
-This enzyme doesn’t kill the blight fungus.
-Instead, it detoxifies the oxalic acid (oxalate) produced by the fungus.
-It is this acid that kills the tree’s tissues.
-In the presence of OxO, the damage caused by the oxalate is significantly restricted, resulting in superficial cankers with which the tree can coexist with the fungus.
+The ESF project inserted a gene into the chestnut’s genetic structure at multiple locations within many identical individuals grown from a single tree, named, “Darling” (Darling is the surname of a longtime chestnut advocate).
+The added gene is from wheat, and it promotes the tree to produce an enzyme called oxalate oxidase (OxO).
+This enzyme doesn’t kill the blight fungus; instead, it detoxifies the oxalic acid (oxalate) produced by the fungus.
 For details on how the gene was inserted and the chemical processes involved, see the SUNY ESF petition or APHIS PRA or DEIS – sources cited at end of profile.

 Ozark Chinquapin Foundation (ozarkchinquapinmembership.org) is currently using traditional breeding and selection processes in an effort to develop blight-resistant chinquapins.
 The Foundation has informed SUNY that they support the concept of exploring development of transgenic Ozark chinquapin- but the development of a blight resistant Ozark chinquapin using OxO would be many years away.